avneeshku21/Av-portfolio/README.md

 # TShoe Shop

 Welcome to Shoea, an online shoe shop!
-This repository contains the code for both the server and front-end of the application.
+This repository contains the code for the application's server and front end.

 ## Description

-Shoea is a web-based application built to provide users with a seamless shopping experience for shoes.
-The front-end of the application is developed using vanilla JavaScript, HTML, CSS, and Bootstrap.
+Shoes is a web-based application built to provide users with a seamless shopping experience for shoes.
+The application's front end is developed using vanilla JavaScript, HTML, CSS, and Bootstrap.
 The server-side code handles various functionalities like managing inventory, processing orders, and handling user authentication.

 ## Installation